picturae/chars-and-chunks/README.md

 Why?
 When you have seperate solutions for barcodes and for hotkeys, chances are big a barcodescan fires a hotkey.

-## Install

-Install the package as npm package.
-Chars and Chunks is available in umd-format and as an es-module.

 ## Features

 * There is one eventListener.
 It evaluates the key property of the keydown-event.